Joshua Frankel

 II

-The second movement is concerned with relationships between bodies and relationships between the pianos.
+The second movement is a series of relationships between bodies, including falling, loving, and fighting.
+This is juxtaposed against a series of musical relationships between the pianos.
 The pianos and the people are trying to get in sync (or perhaps pull apart).

 III

-In the third movement, a narrative begins to emerge.
-A woman awakens in a world constructed from the elements introduced in the previous movements.
+A narrative begins to emerge.
+A woman awakens in an abstract geometric world constructed from elements introduced in the previous movements.
 She attempts to affect the world—to make it better.

 Clip from EMERGENT SYSTEM created with machine learning

-The machine learning then rendered animations that it “believed” would look like the sequences it was trained on.
+The AI rendered animations that it “believed” would look like my animation.
+The finale is twenty seconds long.

-I worked closely with Professor Andrea Danyluk and Chan Woo Kim at Williams College to create the machine learning program.
-We used the generative adversarial network (GAN) model.
+I worked closely with Professor Andrea Danyluk and Chan Woo Kim at Williams College to create this Generative Adversarial Network (GAN) model.

-Collaboration between artists working in different media is at the heart of EMERGENT SYSTEM; this final “collaboration” with a computer algorithm reflects that theme, and opens up new ways of considering our relationships with technology—in the past, present and future.
+Collaboration between artists working in different media is at the heart of EMERGENT SYSTEM.
+This final “collaboration” with a computer algorithm reflects that theme, and opens up new ways of considering our relationships with technology.

-This project is part of a larger artistic body of work of mine: experiences that combine animation with live music, created in collaboration with composers.
+The film is part of another body of work of mine: experiences that combine animation with live music, created in collaboration with composers.
 The combination of visuals and music, in dialogue with each other, immerse audiences deeply in the ideas and aesthetics at the core of each work.
 In a time when cinema can feel disposable—something we can order up or discard on our phone on a whim—these kinds of live experiences feel particularly resonant.

 My other projects in this body of work include PLAN OF THE CITY, MANNAHATTA, and A MARVELOUS ORDER.